Silhouette (comics)

 Silhouette (Silhouette Chord) is a fictional character, a superheroine appearing in American comic books published by Marvel Comics.
-She first appeared in New Warriors #2 (August 1990), and was created by Fabian Nicieza and Mark Bagley.
+She first appeared in The New Warriors #2 (August 1990), and was created by Fabian Nicieza and Mark Bagley.

 Silhouette and her brother Aaron Chord (Midnight's Fire) are mutants with magical powers gained from the bloodline of their mother, a member of a temple cult in Southeast Asia who married an African-American soldier from the Vietnam War.
 She manipulates the Darkforce, having the power to teleport, hide in shadows, and more.
 She is also a paraplegic, having been paralyzed from the waist down by a bullet injury sustained tracking drug gangs early in her career.

 Fictional character biography

-Origin

-In 1966 during the Vietnam War, an American recon patrol in Cambodia stumbled upon an ancient hidden temple of a cult known as the Dragon's Breath, which had remained hidden for centuries.
-It had been built upon a well-spring of raw, primal energy called the "Well of All Things."
-The inhabitants decided to breed a superior race that would one day unite with the ways of the west.
-They believed that this union would produce children capable of harnessing the power of the Well.
-The members of the recon patrol were to be the fathers of these children; one of these men was Andrew Chord, the man who would become Silhouette's father.